research-software-directory/RSD-as-a-service/backend-tests/README.md

 Tests should be written taking the following principles in account:
 - each test should be runnable independently of other tests
 - each test should be repeatable, without e.g. having to clean up the database first

+## Contributing

+This module uses [EditorConfig](https://editorconfig.org/) for basic formatting.
+Please check if your editor [already supports EditorConfig](https://editorconfig.org/#pre-installed) or if you need to [install a plugin](https://editorconfig.org/#download).
+A GitHub workflow is run on every PR to check if any files violate the formatting settings.

 ## Writing tests